Module 1: Getting started with Windows PowerShell

 Lab : Using PowerShell pipeline

 Module 4: Using PSProviders and PSDrives

 This module introduces the PSProviders and PSDrives adapters.
-A PSProvider is basically a Windows PowerShell adapter that makes some form of storage resemble a disk drive.
+A PSProvider is basically a Windows PowerShell adapter makes some form of storage resemble a hard drive.
 A PSDrive is an actual connection to a form of storage.
-You can use these two adapters to work with various forms of storage by using the same commands and techniques that you use to manage the file system.
+You can use these two technologies to work with various forms of storage by using the same commands and techniques that you use to manage the file system.

 Module 5: Querying management information by using CIM and WMI

 This module introduces you to two parallel technologies: Windows Management Instrumentation (WMI) and Common Information Model (CIM).
 Both these technologies provide local and remote access to a repository of management information including access to robust information available from the operating system, computer hardware, and installed software.